What to do if your mortgage lender starts court action

 Mortgage repossession hearings usually take place in your local county court.
 The letter you get from the court tells you the address and the time of your hearing.

 It’s important to attend the hearing.
-If you can’t go you should tell the court as soon as possible.
-For example, if you’re self isolating.
+You should tell the court as soon as possible if you cannot go.
 You may be able to attend by phone or video.

 What to bring

 You should bring 3 copies of all your paperwork, including:

 the defence form if you have not submitted it

 a financial statement if you have one

 proof of income, such as payslips or benefit awards

 evidence if you’re selling, such as letters about a sale

 If a payment was made recently the lender's records may not have been updated, so bring evidence, for example a bank statement.